saezlab/ontograph/docs/community/index.md

 encourage any sort of contribution.
 We communicate on GitHub, where we also organise our projects.

+> Please review our [Code of Conduct](../../CODE_OF_CONDUCT.md) before participating in issues, discussions, and pull requests.

 <div class="grid cards" markdown>

 -   :octicons-book-24:{ .lg .middle } __Where to Start__